JarethMcC/gemini-console-app/README.md

 - For large directories, use `--max-bytes` to limit the total content size
 - Use `--exclude-ext` to skip binary or irrelevant file types like images or compiled files
 - Using a `.env` file is a convenient way to manage your API key without setting system-wide environment variables.
+- Use `--token-usage` to understand the cost and limits of your API calls.
+Token counts are also displayed in dry-run mode if this flag is active.